egoist/poi/README.md

 render(<App />, document.getElementById('app'))
 ```

 Note: You need to install `react` `react-dom` and desired babel preset like `babel-preset-react-app`.
+For convenience, here's also [poi-preset-react](https://github.com/egoist/poi/tree/master/packages/poi-preset-react) you can use.

 It's similar for other React-like framework.
 </details>